Books Set on a Form of Transportation

 Book Summary

 A Night to Remember is still considered the best book written about the Titanic.
-It’s a riveting non-fiction account of Titanic’s fatal collision – including what was happening to passengers and staff before, during, and after the iceberg.
+It’s a riveting non-fiction account of the Titanic’s fatal collision, detailing the experiences of passengers and staff before, during, and after the iceberg collision.

 While this book is a true account written based on interviews and news reports, it reads like a historical fiction novel.